 What a difference this flocking makes.
 It’s like that magical white Christmas come to life.

 So what do you think?

-Do you think you’d like to flock a tree…or maybe just start with a wreath or two.
+Do you think you’d like to flock a tree…or maybe just start with a wreath or two or even some garland.

 You can buy smaller portions of the Sno Flock but I bought the big ole box knowing I’d “need” it.

 Let me know if you decide to create a DIY flocked tree too!

 PIN THIS for later so you can make a DIY Flocked Tree yourself!!

 I’d love to see it if you do.